BaymaxShao/BaymaxShao-CV/content/_index.md

         postcode: '200032'
         country: China
         country_code: CN
-      directions: Enter Kangquan Library from the side door; Take the elevator to the 11th floor; Find Room 1110, I'm there.
+      directions: Enter <b>Kangquan Library</b> from the side door; Take the elevator to the 11th floor; Find <b>Room 1110</b>, I'm there.
       office_hours:
         - 'Everyday 10:00 to 11:00, 13:00 to 15:30, 18:00 to 21:00'
-        - 'Contact me before meeting me at the office'
+        - 'Contact me before meeting me at the office in case that something just comes up.'
       # Choose a map provider in `params.yaml` to show a map from these coordinates
       coordinates:
         latitude: '31.1978995'